maths/moodle-qtype_stack/doc/en/Topics/Parsons.md

 1. Create a new input `ans2`.
 2. The _Input type_ field should be **String**.
 3. The _Model answer_ field should display the correct proof constructed from a proof construction functions `ta` and a list of proof steps `proof_steps`.
-Set the model answer to `proof_display(ta, proof_steps)`.
+Set the model answer to `proof_display(ta, proof_steps_prune(proof_steps))`.
 You can choose any of the other display functions in the [CAS libraries for representing text-based proofs](../Proof/Proof_CAS_library.md).
+We choose to prune out the narrative here (with `proof_steps_prune`), which isn't really appropriate when saying "A correct answer would be....".
 4. Set the option "Student must verify" to "no" and "Show the validation" to "no".
 5. Hide this input with CSS `<p style="display:none">...</p>`.